 You can simply sync the new batch of UserGems leads every month to your marketing automation for email nurturing.
+This is a great way to drive demand generation in a targeted and effective way.
 Since this audience is already familiar with your brand and product, the tone should be more personal and less promotional.

 For every lead, UserGems also links to the prospect’s previous information (e.g. previous account, previous title, and any information that’s captured in your CRM).
-This information can then be automatically applied to your email templates for a more personalized messaging.
+This information can then be automatically applied to your email templates for more personalized messaging.

 Here's an example: